Below is a list of questions frequently asked at South Wood County Humane Society:

 A microchip greatly increases the likelihood of your pet returning home if they become lost by offering secure, reliable and permanent identification.
 The Humane Society provides pet microchipping and registration for just $25 every day of the week except for Sundays and Wednesdays.
 Schedule your appointment by contacting us today.

 A yearly wellness checkup ensures your pet is healthy despite any symptoms.
 Many illness and diseases do not show symptoms when your pet has been infected.
 Tick borne diseases are prevalent in our region and your pet could be infected but not have any symptoms.
 A wellness visit can test for these diseases and your veterinarian can equip you with knowledge to care for your pet when symptoms present.
 The Humane Society strongly encourages pet owners to schedule wellness check ups.
 Below is a list of Veterinarian Clinics in the Wisconsin Rapids area.

-Animals that are brought to SWCHS as strays are not adoptable for up to five days to give owners time to locate and reclaim their lost pet.
+Animals that are brought to SWCHS as strays are not adoptable for up to 4-7 days to give owners time to locate and reclaim their lost pet.
+A reclaim fee of $35 will be charged for the first 24 to 48 hours of care.
+An additional $10 will be added to the reclaim fee every day after the 48 hour mark.
+This reclaim fee is charged to due to the cost of care that SWCHS occurs when an animal is in our facility.
 View our gallery of stray animals.
 If you think your pet may be at the Humane Society please call us immediately.
 Owners will need to show proof of pet ownership and pay any fees associated with reclaiming a lost pet.